 - Employer Statement – to be completed by Human Resource Services

 All forms should be completed and submitted to HRS.
 Upon receipt HRS will complete the Employer’s Statement and forward it to Standard Insurance.
-These forms may be found on the Disability Services forms page.

 Frequently Asked Questions